SuvanshShukla/ovgu-magdeburg/Winter-SEM-II-2025-26/Machine Learnning/solutions/Assignment_6/Assignment_6_task_6.1.md

 ### Accuracy

-Accuracy is derived from the confusion matrix by dividing the total number of positives & negatives by the no. of correct predictions, i.e. the sum of true positives and true negatives.
+Accuracy shows how many predictions the model got right out of all predictions, it is derived from the confusion matrix by dividing the total number of positives & negatives by the no. of correct predictions, i.e. the sum of true positives and true negatives.

 $$
 Accuracy = \frac{TP+TN}{TP+TN+FP+FN}